Marshall Forest

 Marshall Forest is located in Floyd County, Georgia, United States, 5 mi outside the Rome city limits.
 It is one of the few remaining old-growth forests in Northwest Georgia.
 Marshall Forest is referred to as the only virgin forest within city limits of any city in the US.
 The forest is 311 acre.
 Trees in Marshall Forest range from 600–900 ft in height.
 More than 300 species of plants, and fifty-five tree species live within the forest, together with numerous animals indigenous to the area.
+Part of the natural area is old-growth forest and recognized by the Old-Growth Forest Network.

 History

 Once a part of the Cherokee Nation, the 311 acre were bought by the Marshall family in 1880.
 The land was passed down the Marshall family until it reached Maclean Marshall, naturalist and philanthropist, who had the land dedicated as a Natural National Landmark on October 12, 1966.
 Marshall Forest was the first Natural National Landmark in the state of Georgia.
 In 1976, 100 acre of forest and 120 acre of fields were given to The Nature Conservancy.

 In 1985, 70 acre were added to the forest on the Mt.
 Alto side.
 These parts were not part of the original purchase by the Marshall family.
 Now only 75 to 100 acres of the original forest remain uncut.